Bareflank/hypervisor/bfcrt/README.md

 If you look at a GCC compiler (and even Clang/LLVM), both compilation and linking is done with GCC.
-When linking is required, GCC calls LD (the linker) on your behalf, and adds ctrbegin.o and crtend.o to your executable (which it gets from ctrstuff.c).
+When linking is required, GCC calls LD (the linker) on your behalf, and adds ctrbegin.o and crtend.o to your executable (which it gets from crtstuff.c).
 These additional object files provide the above described functionality.
-There are 4 different ELF sections that need to be executed here (two of which we currently support)
+There are 4 different ELF sections that need to be executed here:
 - ctors
 - dtors
 - init_array
 - fini_array

-GCC appears to use CTORS/DTORS while Clang/LLVM appears to use init_array /fini_array.
 These sections are all the same; a list of void (*func)(void) function pointers.
 When each module is loaded, the CTORS/init_array functions all need to be executed, while during destruction, DTORS/fini_array functions need to be executed.
-Finally, each ELF module has a ".eh_frame" section (even for C code sometimes), that contains stack unwinding information that is needed by the unwind library.
+Finally, each ELF module has a ".eh_frame" section (even for C code sometimes), that contains stack unwinding information that is needed by the unwinder.
 The ELF loader gathers the location and size of each of these sections, which in turn is used by the CRT library to setup/teardown a module: